a town with a thousand things to see

 It may seem like every town has its own “palio” or “giostra” (antique race or jousting match) but not many can trace their origins back to the Middle Ages.
-The Joust dell'Archidado, held in the beginning of June, recalls the festivities that were held for the wedding between Francesco Casali and Antonia Salimbeni which united a leader in Cortona with noblewoman from Siena.
+The Joust dell'Archidado, held at the beginning of June, recalls the festivities that were held for the wedding between Francesco Casali and Antonia Salimbeni which united a leader in Cortona with noblewoman from Siena.

-Cortonantiquaria - Antiques exhibition market
+Cortonantiquaria - Antique exhibition market

-There are 15 days of showcasing some of the most interesting, valuable and impressive antiques including a wide array of fine furniture, paintings, antique carpets, sculptures and objects from the collection.
+This event boasts 15 days of showcasing some of the most interesting, valuable and impressive antiques including a wide array of fine furniture, paintings, antique carpets, sculptures and objects from the collection.
 If you are in the area towards the end of August and the beginning of September, and you love mixing pleasure with….pleasure, then include a stop at this exhibition.

 More information on the Antique Fair

-Calici sotto le stelle
+Calici Sotto le Stelle